ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

     *Leave-One-Out Cross-Validation(LOOCV)*

     In this method a single observation $(x_1, y_1)$ is used for the validation set, and the remaining observations ${(x_2, y_2),...,(x_n, y_n)}$ make up the training set.
 We then fit the model on the training set and calculate the error on validation set.
-Repeating this approach iteratively with different set of predictors $ n$ times and corresponding response yields $ n$ squared errors, $ MSE_1,..,MSE_n$.
-The LOOCV estimate for the test MSE is the average of these $ n$test error estimates:
+Repeating this approach iteratively with different set of predictors $n$ times and corresponding response yields $n$ squared errors, $MSE_1,..,MSE_n$.
+The LOOCV estimate for the test MSE is the average of these$ n$test error estimates:

 $$